 - Oil: I like to use olive oil (not extra virgin), but feel free to use other oils like avocado oil, or melted butter if you prefer.

 - Salt and Pepper: To add seasoning to the squash!
-Other ideas include grated parmesan, spices, brown sugar or maple syrup.
+Other ideas include grated parmesan, spices, garlic powder, brown sugar or maple syrup.

 How To Roast Acorn Squash

-- Scoop Seeds: Preheat the oven to 400°F/200°C, then cut each acorn squash in half (don’t try and cut the stem in half, it’s too tough so just cut around it) and scoop out the seeds with the help of a spoon or an ice cream scoop and discard the seeds.
+- Scoop Seeds: Preheat the oven to 400°F/200°C, then on a cutting board using a Chef’s knife or any sharp knife, cut each acorn squash in half (don’t try and cut the stem in half, it’s too tough so just cut around it) and scoop out the seeds and any stringy bits with the help of a spoon or an ice cream scoop and discard the seeds.

-- Roast: Place on a sheet pan or a roaster cut side up, drizzle with olive oil, season with salt and pepper, and roast uncovered for 30-40 minutes or until fork tender (if yours are larger, they might take up to 60 minutes).
+- Roast: Place on a sheet pan or a roaster cut side up (you can line it with parchment paper for easy clean up), drizzle with olive oil, season with salt and pepper, and bake acorn squash uncovered for 30-40 minutes or until fork tender (if yours are larger, they might take up to 60 minutes).

 - Serve: Remove from the oven, allow to cool until it’s cool enough to handle, and scoop out the flesh to use in recipes.
-Or serve right away without scooping the flesh.
+Or serve the cooked acorn squash right away without scooping the flesh.

 Tip!